juanjosevega99/technical-test-torre/README.md

 This is an idea for technical test, find specific strengths for a better job and where to learn them

 ## Demo
-If you want to see the demo of this proyect deployed, you can visit [Demo of the proyect](https://)
+If you want to see the demo of this project deployed, you can visit [Demo of the project](https://)

 ## How to clone
 If you have special requirements, you have to list it step by step.